bjdash/apic-docs/dashboard/team-management.md

 # Team Management

-APIC allows seamless sharing of API projects, Requests, TestSuits etc with others by creating teams.
+APIC allows seamless sharing of API projects, Requests, TestSuites etc with others by creating teams.
 Once Dashboard is opened click on the Teams option in the left menu to access you Team management console.

 You can see your existing teams here as well as the list of teams you are a member of.